PageBot/PageBot/src/examples/ThesisBot/thesis.md

 ###50 ideas to start.
 Using PageBot.

 ##Introduction
 This is course is about Python.
 If you now think that it’s about snakes and not about programming, you don’t want to continue.
-But if you are here with the expectation that you will learn about programming techniques and objects and *classes dedicated* for the design practice, then you are on the right track.
+But if you are here with the expectation that you will learn about *programming techniques* and *objects* and *classes*, dedicated for the design practice, then you are on the right track.
 By the way, you don’t have to be a designer by profession, in order to follow this course.
 It’s characteristic [^footnote1] is that we really start from scratch, using daily life examples to visualize the programs.
 Their structure, their behavior and their usage.
 That is a different approach from many other programming courses, which often start with a technical solution in search for a problem. [=myAuthor2016]

 ![The News](images/im1.png "")
 ![The News](images/im2.png "")

+[=myAuthor2016]: This is my book ref.

 [^footnote1]: This is the text of the footnote.
 Which can be a very long footnote to run over multiple lines with indented left margin.

-[=myAuthor2016]: This is my book ref.

 ###H3 header here